 Can Contact be Denied?

 The law places a high value on the parent-child relationship, therefore the Court will only deny contact in a few extreme cases where the welfare of the child is seriously at risk.

-In most cases where there is concern for the child’s welfare, the Court prefers to order conditional or limited contact rather than refuse contact altogether.
-In some cases the Court will order that contact be supervised by a third party.
+In most cases where there is a concern for the child’s welfare, the Court prefers to order conditional or limited contact rather than refuse contact altogether.
+In some cases, the Court will order that contact is supervised by a third party.